-This policy applies to Anova Health Institute employees working on US PHS or HHS funded projects, and as such implements the requirements of 42 CFR 50 Subpart F and 45 CFR 94; where there are substantive differences between this policy and the requirements, the requirements shall take precedence.
+This policy and procedure apply to Anova Health Institute employees working on United States PHS or HHS funded projects, and as such implements the requirements of 42 CFR 50 Subpart F and 45 CFR 94.
+Where there are substantive differences between this policy and the requirements, the requirements shall take precedence.